stefanprodan/mgob/k8s/README.md

 ### Monitoring and alerting

-For each backup plan you configure alerting via email or Slack:
+For each backup plan you can configure alerting via email or Slack:

 ```yaml
 # Email notifications (optional)